 BetMissouri.com utilized Baseball-Reference.com's “Hall of Fame Monitor” stat to see which current players are worthy of Cooperstown.
 The figure assesses how likely an active player is to make the Hall of Fame.
 Using its rough scale, 100 means a good possibility and 130 is a virtual cinch and the site explains how it came up with the “Hall of Fame Monitor.”

-There is no legal Missouri sports betting for baseball or any other sport.
+There are no legal Missouri sportsbooks for baseball or any other sport.
 Sports wagering has failed to get past the state legislature in each of the last two years.

 Most Likely Active Hall of Famers